bitshoroscope/bash-ninja/README.md

 It contains the description, usages and katas for the commands:

+    awk
     cd
     chmod
+    find
+    grep
+    history
     ls
     man
     mkdir
+    sed
+    seq
+    source
+    take
     touch
-    grep
-    history
-    seq
-    sed
+    tr
     which
-    find
-    awk
-    sed
-    source
     xargs

     The operands > >> | `` ./ $()

 Happy coding!!
-And may the bits be ever in your favor!
+And may the bits be ever in your favor! 🔮

 ✨✨✨